museoa/855resolution/src/README.txt

 This software changes the resolution of an available vbios mode.

-This software is only tested on my Dell 510m with a BIOS A04, to get the 1400x1050 resolution.
+I've personaly only tested this software on a Dell 510m, to get the 1400x1050 resolution.
+It's reported, by others, to also works on several 855 / 865 / 915 chipset based laptops.

 It patches only the RAM version of the video bios so the new resolution is loose each time you reboot.
 If you want to set the resolution each